cshum/vipsgen/README.md

 }
 ```

-## Version Compatibility
+## Pre-generated Packages

-vipsgen provides pre-generated bindings for multiple libvips versions.
+vipsgen provides pre-generated bindings for the following libvips versions.
 All packages use the same `vips` package name and API - only the import path differs.

 | Import Path | libvips Version | Use When |
 |-------------|----------------|----------|